Amerterasu/VSA-iOS/README.md

-# App for Vietnamese Student Association
+# iOS App for Vietnamese Student Association

+Ideally this will be used to better organize conferences.